faizahmp/ros/README.md

 nano turtlebot3_drive_py/turtlebot3_drive.py
 ```

-Paste the previously converted Python code into this file (as shared in the first answer).
+Paste the previously converted Python code into this file (as shared in the last paragraph of this step).

 Save it by pressing `Ctrl + X`, then press `Y`, and then press `Enter`.